The free group does not have the finite cover property: Limit groups

-\begin{definition}[Solid limit group] Let $S_H$ be a graded $\Gamma$-limit group.
+\begin{definition}[Solid limit group] Let $S$ be a limit group and $H$ be a finitely generated subgroup of $S$.
 Suppose $S$ is freely indecomposable with respect to $H$.
-Then $S_H$ is a solid $\Gamma$-limit group relative to $H$, if $S$ admits a graded shortening quotient (with respect to $H$) isomorphic to $S$. \end{definition}
+Then $S$ is solid with respect to $H$ if there exists a shortening quotient of $S$ with respect to $H$ which is isomorphic to $S$. \end{definition}

-\begin{remark} \ \begin{itemize} \item By a graded (solid) limit group we mean a graded (solid) $\F$-limit group, where $\F$ is a non abelian free group; \item Sela \cite[Definition 10.2]{Sel1} defines also {\em rigid limit groups}.
-Rigid limit groups are solid limit groups that have a trivial JSJ decomposition relative to the chosen subgroup.
-Since rigid limit groups are special cases of solid limit groups we prefer not to treat them separately. \end{itemize} \end{remark}